The Library's services during the COVID-19 Pandemic

 Our Instruction Team is comprised of librarians who provide a suite of services to help with your classes.
 We stay informed of the latest pedagogy and teaching methodologies.
 Reach out to us and we can make a plan tailored to support your students' with using the library.
 Some of the services we provide for class support include:

-- Class visits and worskhops on how to use the library and learning how to navigate information and use the library effectively.
+- Visit online classes and lead worskhops on how to use the library and learning how to navigate information and use the library effectively.

 - Create instructional objects that can be shared individually and/or embedded into courses.